Live Music Month 2020: what live music from our partners can you watch online or at venues?

 City of Birmingham Symphony Orchestra

+The orchestra’s also just announced that it will get back to performing in Symphony Hall for the very first time, with conductor Mirga Gražinytė-Tyla, since the hall shut its doors at the start of lockdown.
 Check out the orchestra’s website now to find out what wonderful programmes of chamber works are coming up in the next few weeks, and buy tickets for just £15.

 CBSO also stunned us at the beginning of September with their live-streamed 100th birthday concert – filmed at a warehouse with social distancing, and starring cellist Sheku Kanneh-Mason and conductor Sir Simon Rattle.